assen-totin/cdn/README.md

 ```
 {
-	"file": string, mandatory, the CDN file name (path is not needed as it is inclided in the filename)
 	"status": int, optional, http code; use 200, 304, 404, 500; if missing, file will be served if found (unless 304 can be returned), else 404
 	"filename": string, optional, the file name to give the user; the value of "file" will be used if missing
 	"content_type": string, optional, "application/octet-stream" will be used if missing